 Halloween.
 People dressed in strange costumes that would look suspicious any other time of the year.
 Some people look like they are covered in blood, but everyone can tell it's fake.
 Averted for Devil's Night, the day before Halloween, because of historical violence on that day.

 Pretty much any time anything unusual happens on the Tube (the one in London).
 Comedian Chris Ramsey (who's from Newcastle) once said that someone could literally burst into flames on the Tube and the most recognition they'd get would be some guy looking up from his Kindle and savagely muttering, "What a prick."

 This photograph.
-A bikini-clad female Israeli soldier is at the beach with an assault rifle slung across her back and no one else at the beach seems to be paying attention to her.
+A bikini-clad Israeli soldier is at the beach with an assault rifle slung across her back and no one else at the beach seems to be paying attention to her.
 Soldiers carrying assault rifles in public is noteworthy in many countries, but is so common in Israel that most people ignore it.
 It's been said that Israel is the only country in the world where people will walk into a bank with machine guns and get in line.